HaakenJ/AdoptAPlant/raspi/plan.md

 that I assigned to my pi like so 10.0.0.128:80 to actually load the page?
 * If it is set up with a domain name, is that name connected to that static IP address so that the domain name gets converted to 10.0.0.128:80?
+* Should I get SSL set up on the server?

+# Set up whole project as a local demo version.
+* Run local server with all things connected to simply run as a demo of how things work
+* Have plant and light with you in a room to show the water pumping, turning the light on and off, etc etc.
+* Use LIFX bulb as the light for the plant so that you can easily turn it on and off with the program.
+* Set up a function for the user to create a light schedule, this could create a cronjob based on their choices using a cronjob generator.

+* Create light hanger using pvc pipes, attach pi and all hardware to a board that can connect to the pvc setup, and have a water resevoir also attached so that the entire setup is standalone minus the computer.
+    - This also shows how it could be mass produced.
+    - Attach a fan to the raspberry Pi so that users can also turn the fan on and off